SamuelBlum/Options-Trading-Stocks/README.md

 # PYNANCE APP

-Simple [Electron](http://electronjs.org) application that shows undervalued options off the NASDAQ
+Simple [Electron](http://electronjs.org) application that shows undervalued options off the NASDAQ.
+Undervalued is defined for call options as being sold for less than it could be executed and sold for.

 ## Getting started